lukejbrennan/lukejbrennan.github.io/_posts/2025-10-05-Madiera - Portugal.md

 Highlight - we stopped by a fruit stand and this guy fed us drippy yellow mango.
 There were 4 of us around this guy explaining that the mangos came a month early this year because it was a cool summer, cutting ripe mango slices off with a knife.
 He had a whole basket full of mangos that were ripe.
 Also Sur for always giving us pieces of chocolate in the evening.

 # Monday - PR6's
-Woke up, went to get coffee in Funchal and then drove to PR6 trails to get some waterfall chasin' in.
+Woke up, went to get coffee in Funchal and then drove to PR6 trails to get some waterfall chasin' in around the PR6s.

 ### Places to see
+{% include responsive-image.html src="IMG_6521.jpeg" alt="Epic mountain view" class="full-width" %}

 Porto Moniz
 - Véu da Noiva Viewpoint
 - natural pools
 - Cachalote natural pools
 - Ribeira da Janela

+{% include responsive-image.html src="IMG_6521.jpeg" alt="Epic mountain view" class="inline-width" %}
 Funchal
 -